Weighted Khovanov-Lauda-Rouquier algebras: Basic properties

 \subsection{The twisted algebra}

 There is a larger category $\mathcal{P}$ whose objects are pairs $(\Bi;\vartheta)$ of loadings and weights.
-Morphisms $(\Bi_0;\vartheta_0)$ and $(\Bi_1;\vartheta_1)$ between two such pairs is very much like in the category of loadings for a fixed weight, but the ghosts are freed from their bondage a fixed distance from the strands they haunt, and instead at the horizontal slice $y=a$, the distance of a ghost for $e:i\to j$ from the corresponding $j$ labeled strand is $a\vartheta_1(e)+(1-a)\vartheta_0(e)$.
+Morphisms $(\Bi_0;\vartheta_0)$ and $(\Bi_1;\vartheta_1)$ between two such pairs is very much like in the category of loadings for a fixed weight, but the distance from each ghosts to the strand it haunts is not a constant: instead at the horizontal slice $y=a$, the distance of a ghost for $e:i\to j$ from the corresponding $j$ labeled strand is $a\vartheta_1(e)+(1-a)\vartheta_0(e)$.
 All the same local relations between morphisms apply without change.

 \begin{proposition} This category has a representation that associates a polynomial ring to each pair $(\Bi;\vartheta)$ with the action given by formulas as in Proposition \ref{prop:action}.
-The morphism space between any two pairs in $\mathcal{P}$ is spanned by a basis given by the product of monomials in the dots with a fixed stringing up of each permutation. \end{proposition} \begin{proof} The proofs of these facts are precisely the same as Proposition \ref{prop:action} and Theorem \ref{th:basis}. \end{proof}
+The morphism space between any two pairs in $\mathcal{P}$ is spanned by a basis given by the product of monomials in the dots with a fixed stringing up of each permutation. \end{proposition} \begin{proof} We can define an action on a sum of polynomial rings by the same local rules as \ref{prop:action}; since the same local relations are used, the same proof carries through.
+With this action in hand, we can use the same proof as Theorem \ref{th:basis}. \end{proof}

 We will often be interested in considering the sum of all morphism spaces from loadings with one weighting $\vartheta$ to those with another $\vartheta'$.
 This sum is naturally a bimodule $B^{\vartheta,\vartheta'}$ over $\walg^\vartheta$ and $\walg^{\vartheta'}$.